"Pokémon on the Internet. Let's make it happen."Smogon

 - In "Direct to Hoenn Video", she claims that the real villain of Destiny Deoxys is a "3D virus," as she finds the effects to be that bad.

-- Just Here for Godzilla: In "Movie Critics - The Panel: Golden Oldies", critic Layell flat-out admits he only watched the movies for the fight scenes and says he fast-forwarded through everything that wasn't some sort of action sequence.
+- Just Here for Godzilla: In "Movie Critics - The Panel: Golden Oldies", critic Layell claims he only watched the movies for the fight scenes and says he fast-forwarded through everything that wasn't some sort of action sequence.

 - Running Gag: